elomasney/Spill-the-Beau-Tea/README.md

 - Provide the ability for users to interact with each other through chat/message
 - Provide a 'Tips & Tricks' blog section on how to use products, makeup hacks etc.
 - Provide the means for users to upload video content to show how to apply products etc.
-- To provide a contact admin section for user queries or suggested products to be included in the site
+- To provide a contact admin section by email for user queries or suggested products to be included in the site

 ## **UX**
 This website was designed for makeup lovers who are looking for honest product reviews from everyday makeup users with the end goal of identifying the products they like and are worth purchasing.
 The design of this website is fun and inviting with use of vivid imagery and a bold and vibrant colour palette.
 The idea is to to create a reliable review platform for users and encourage users to want to sign up and create content and express their honest opinions on products.
 It is a user friendly, and easy to navigate with clear calls to action.